 How is a new by-law for a Strata Scheme created?

 The Owners Corporation can change (amend, repeal or add) existing by-laws.
-Most by-laws can be changed or created by special resolution passed at a duly convened general meeting of the Owners Corporation.
+Most by-laws can be changed or created by the owners corporation if a special resolution is passed pursuant to section 141 Strata Schemes Management Act 2015.

 Notification of any change of by-law must be lodged with the Registrar General not more than 6 months after the passing of the special resolution to make the by-law.
 This can be done by lodging a 'Consolidation/Change of By-Laws' dealing form for recording on the common property folio.
-The approved 'Consolidation/Change of By-Laws' dealing form (15CH) contains a certificate of the Owners Corporation which should be completed by inserting the Strata Plan number, the date on which the resolution was passed and the relevant section of the Strata Schemes Management Act 2015 under which the by-law was made.
+The approved 'Consolidation/Change of By-Laws' dealing form contains a certificate of the Owners Corporation which should be completed by inserting the Strata Plan number, the date on which the resolution was passed and the relevant section of the Strata Schemes Management Act 2015 under which the by-law was made.

 The change of by-law must be incorporated in a consolidated version of the by-laws affecting the strata scheme which forms an annexure to the ‘Consolidation/Change of By-Laws’ dealing form.
 See clause 24 Strata Schemes Development Regulation 2015 and Consolidation of By-Laws.

-• An Owners Corporation cannot change or create a by-law, which confers a benefit or imposes obligations on some, but not all, of the owners during the initial period for the scheme (see section 140(1) Strata Schemes Management Act 2015).
+NOTE: An Owners Corporation cannot change or create a by-law, which confers a benefit or imposes obligations on some, but not all, of the owners during the initial period for the scheme (see section 140(1) Strata Schemes Management Act 2015).

-• There are restrictions on the matters on which by-laws can be made.
+NOTE: There are restrictions on the matters on which by-laws can be made.
 For example a by-law cannot prohibit the keeping of an assistance animal from a scheme nor can children be prevented from occupying a lot within the scheme (see section 139 Strata Schemes Management Act 2015).

 For legislation regarding the changing of by-laws see Sections 133 to 145 inclusive Strata Schemes Management Act 2015.